‘Vulvodynia’ is a medical term (derived from the Greek word dynos = pain), coined to describe chronic vulva discomfort or pain of uncertain origin.

 It needs to be emphasized that vulvodynia is not ‘all in the women’s head’ Many women with vulvodynia display evidence of psychological distress but such emotional problems represent a secondary reaction to the illness.
 The pain is real and there is constant feeling of ‘rawness’.
 However inspection with a hand mirror frequently fails to display any visible abnormality.
 At most, the area will look a little dry and a little swollen and perhaps show small splits that look like ‘paper cuts’.

-Normally the fine blood vessels located beneath the vulvar skin are not readily visible.
-However in vulvodynia the chronic inflammation of the vulvar skin produces a self-perpetuating overgrowth of the small blood vessels lying in the underlying connective tissues.
-To the unaided eye the entire vulvar often appears red.
+Normally the fine blood vessels located beneath the vulva’s skin are not readily visible.
+However in vulvodynia the chronic inflammation of the vulva’s skin produces a self-perpetuating overgrowth of the small blood vessels lying in the underlying connective tissues.
+To the unaided eye the entire vulva often appears red.

 In patients with severe or longstanding vulvodynia the mucous secreting glands around the vaginal opening can become intensely inflamed, usually providing an identifiable physical reason for it.